Nyambura20/djangotutorial/README.md

-# Django Polls Tutorial
+# Django Polls App

-This project follows the official Django tutorial for building a simple polls app.
-It demonstrates how to set up a Django project, create models, use the admin interface, and interact with the database.
+This is a simple web-based polling application built with Django, following the official Django tutorial.
+It demonstrates models, views, templates, forms, admin customization, static files, and integration with third-party packages like Django Debug Toolbar.

+## Features

+- Create and manage poll questions and choices
+- Vote on polls and view results
+- Admin interface with customizations
+- Static files for custom styles and images
+- Automated tests for models and views
+- Debugging with Django Debug Toolbar

-## Getting Started
+## Setup

 1. **Clone the repository:**